Spanish Grease

 Spanish Grease is an album by jazz percussionist Willie Bobo recorded in 1965 and released on the Verve label.

+Chart performance

+The album peaked at No. 137 on the Billboard Top LP's chart in 1966.

 Reception

 The Allmusic review by Richie Unterberger awarded the album 4 stars stating "The timbales player and his band lay down respectable grooves, but "Spanish Grease" is the only original on the album, and by far the most rewarding number".